SvGin/dog_walker/README.md

 - ### Services and Prices secttion
   - This section gives a list of services the business provides and the prices for them.
-The section contains just neccesarry information and doesn't overcrowd the screen.
+The section contains just the neccesarry information and doesn't overcrowd the screen.
   - This section has the picture to attract the user to the service and prices section.
   ![Screenshot form Dog Walker Services and Prices section](assets/media/dog_walker_services_prices.png)

 - ### Our Contacts Section
-  - This section provides the different the user can contact the business.
+  - This section provides different ways the user can contact the business.
-  - Section incudes email address, Phone number, Facebook messenger and Adress.
+  - Section incudes email address, Phone number, Facebook messenger and Address.
 New contact options can be added and it will automaticaly adjust to the different screen sizes.
   ![Screenshot form Dog Walker web page Contact section](assets/media/dog_walker_contacts.png)
   ![Screenshot form Dog Walker web page Contact section on mobile devices and tablets](assets/media/dog_walker_mobile_contacts.png)